franciscovilchezv/platform-based-development/Labs/Lab4/webapp_101.md

 }
 ```

+In the `.ts` we can see the declaration of the component inside the `@Component` and then the creation of a `class`.
+The attributes and functions that we declare in a class can be referenced from the HTML in different ways.

-This is declaring a variable `members` which is available in our `members-table` component!.
-Variables defined outside a function do not need to include `var` at the begining.
-You can test that by including `{{members}}` in the html.
+In our example, we are declaring a variable `members` which, as we said, is available in our `members-table` component!.
+Attributes do not need to include `var` at the begining.
+One of the ways to reference a variable in the HTML is using the syntax `{{members}}`.
 It will show we have an array with two objects.

 Now we will learn our first Angular directive.
 It is called `*ngFor`.
 It allows us to iterate an array in the HTML.